Indian art: Eastern India

-Balabhadra, Subhadra and Jagannath idols in Odhisa.
+Balabhadra, Subhadra and Jagannath idols in Odisha.

 Late Medieval Period and Colonial Era (c.
 1526 CE)

 Mughal art

 Although Islamic conquests in India were made as early as the first half of the 10th century, it wasn't until the Mughal Empire that one observes emperors with a patronage for the fine arts.
-Emperor Humayun, during his reestablishment of the Delhi Sultanate in 1555, brought with him Mir Sayyid Ali and Abd al-Samad, two of the finest painters from Persian Shah Tahmasp's renowned atelier.
+Emperor Humayun, during his reestablishment of the Mughal Empire in 1555, brought with him Mir Sayyid Ali and Abd al-Samad, two of the finest painters from Persian Shah Tahmasp's renowned atelier.

 During the reign of Akbar (1556–1605), the number of painters grew from around 30 during the creation of the Hamzanama in the mid-1560s, to around 130 by the mid-1590s.
 According to court historian Abu'l-Fazal, Akbar was hands-on in his interest of the arts, inspecting his painters regularly and rewarding the best.
 It is during this time that Persian artists were attracted to bringing their unique style to the empire.
 Indian elements were present in their works from the beginning, with the incorporation of local Indian flora and fauna that were otherwise absent from the traditional Persian style.
 The paintings of this time reflected the vibrancy and inclusion of Akbar's kingdom, with production of Persian miniatures, the Rajput paintings (including the Kangra school) and the Pahari style of Northern India.
 They also influenced the Company style watercolor paintings created during the British rule many years later.